Categories

 They can make for a bonus while looking for your bigger game animals.

 Duiker hunts require a stalk through thick habitat and terrain.
 As a result, shots will often be quite close when hunting grey duikers.
+Most shots at duiker are taken at short range due to their elusive nature.

 Shooting Duikers is usually done in the early morning, late afternoon, or by spotlight at night.
+Hunting grey duikers in Africa is usually done in the early morning or late afternoon when they are most active.

 Grey Duiker or common Duiker trophy